menu

 In a nation where 1 out of every 4 children lives in poverty, the Manhattan Beach West neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

-In addition, think about the people you know personally.
+Also, think about the people you know personally.
 How many of them would purchase box seats to opening night at the symphony?
 How many of them regularly attend gallery openings, or are the first to reserve tickets to opening night at the ballet?
 If they're like most of us, they don't do any of these things.
-But if you're among an exclusive crowd of wealthy and refined patrons of the arts, then you'll feel right at home in the Manhattan Beach West neighborhood: a neighborhood in which more "urban sophisticates" live than 99.2% of neighborhoods across the U.S. Here, your neighbors are defined as having urbane tastes in literature, music, live theatre and the arts.
+But if you're among an exclusive crowd of wealthy and refined patrons of the arts, then you'll feel right at home in the Manhattan Beach West neighborhood: a neighborhood in which more "urban sophisticates" live than 99.3% of neighborhoods across the U.S. Here, your neighbors are defined as having urbane tastes in literature, music, live theatre and the arts.
 They are wealthy, educated, travel in style, and live a big city lifestyle whether or not they live in or near a big city.
 In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for active retirees.

 Modes of Transportation